Subhash6102003/Food-Delivery-Website-with-Shared-Backend/README.md

 This project consists of two interconnected websites:
 - `website` - Consumer-facing food delivery platform (current repository)
-- `website1` - Restaurant dashboard (already deployed separately)
+- `website1` - Restaurant dashboard (successfully deployed separately)

 Both websites are connected to a MongoDB database, allowing restaurants to upload menu details and manage orders, while customers can browse menus and place orders.
+The restaurant dashboard has been successfully deployed and is fully operational.

 ## Project Structure